-When it comes to agile software development, an outsourcing vendor that's out of reach may not be the same option.
+When it comes to agile software development, a software outsourcing vendor that's out of reach may not be the same option.
 While the idea of having a team that advances your project while your in-house team sleeps may seem enticing, agile methodologies benefit far more from teams that can collaborate in real-time and tackle issues or spur innovation together.

 Software development outsourcing is becoming more and more common as companies all over the world struggle to find the talent they need at a price they can afford.
 The benefits inherent to outsourcing are well known, and include lower costs, faster development cycles, and greater opportunities to bring in highly-specialized talent.
 However, as more and more companies join the race, it starts to seem like the only way IT outsourcing companies can differentiate themselves it through marketing gimmicks.
 Let's leave that aside for a second and focus on what's important: the actual software development.